Our current point of view on the Q3 2021 markets, which we share with clients, peers and the industry

 — Alex Bass, Chief Investment Officer

 Tax-exempt bonds serve the purpose of providing capital stability and the tax-free income particularly relative to taxable bonds continues to be valuable for investors in high-tax states.
 Strong demand in anticipation of higher tax rates, coupled with decreased supply has favored the asset class.
 However, forward return potential is muted given the historically low-rate environment and credit quality concerns could increase as a result of municipal finances being pressured by the COVID-19 health crisis.

-While some pockets of the bond market still offer excess spread, the risk/return dynamic in broad bond indices, particularly for taxable investors, remains unattractive – yields remain low and duration is elevated.
-We are especially avoiding corporate high yield bonds, where spreads have compressed below average levels and will offer no protection if credit quality deteriorates.
+While some pockets of the bond market still offer excess spread, the risk/return dynamic in broad bond indices, particularly for taxable investors, remains unattractive – yields are low and duration is elevated.
+We are especially avoiding corporate high yield bonds, where spreads have compressed below average levels and will offer no protection should the credit environment deteriorate.

 US Large Cap

 US Small / Mid Cap

 Developed international markets are trading at a more attractive valuation relative to the US and their historic averages.
-We believe a weaker US dollar, the prior meaningful underperformance, and more effective COVID-19 response will be supportive of international developed markets as the underperformance to the US markets narrows.
+We believe a weaker US dollar, the prior meaningful underperformance, and generally more effective COVID-19 response will be supportive of international developed markets as the underperformance to the US markets narrows.

 The underperformance of Emerging Markets over the past decade has made valuations more attractive, considering that earnings growth has sustained.
 Strong underlying demographic trends and the continuing maturation of the emerging market economies should benefit performance.
-Given the volatility in the asset class, we still want to size the allocation to the emerging markets appropriately for the specified client risk tolerance.
+Given the volatility in the asset class, we look to size the allocation to emerging markets appropriately for the specified client risk tolerance.

 Alternative Investments encompass a wide range of strategies.
-Our focus remains on identifying those which can benefit the portfolio through diversification (healthcare royalties), increased cash flows (alternative lending; real estate), or by taking on idiosyncratic risks (growth equity).
-Additionally, real assets such as gold and silver can benefit from a weaker US dollar as the monetary supply continues to expand.
+Our focus remains on identifying those which can benefit the portfolio through diversification (healthcare royalties), increased cash flows (direct lending, real estate), or by taking on idiosyncratic risks (growth equity).
+Additionally, real assets such as gold and silver can provide a hedge to a weaker US dollar as the monetary supply continues to expand.